Home » Blog » Unit Studies » Westward Expansion Unit Study

 Westward Expansion Unit Study

-Even in a Charlotte Mason-inspired homeschool, I’ve found unit studies to be extremely beneficial for learning.
-With lots of living books and some meaningful project-based learning, this westward expansion unit study was an excellent way to learn history in our homeschool.
+Even in a Charlotte Mason-inspired homeschool, I’ve found unit studies highly beneficial to learning.
+With lots of living books and meaningful project-based learning, this westward expansion unit study was an excellent way to learn history in our homeschool.

 The time my children and I spent learning about pioneers during the westward expansion era was full of interesting topics.
 From cowboys and gold rushes to the Pony Express and exploration, we “covered so much ground” and enjoyed a trip back in time during our study.